seven-of-eleven/designare-z390-opencore-efi/README.md

 - [x] Audio jacks - `front and rear 3.5mm audio jacks work with quirks (see Audio Setup for details)`
 - [x] Shutdown / Restart / Sleep
 - [x] USB 3.0/3/1 - `USB map created.`
-- [x] Graphical Boot menu `OpenCanopy (It does work.
-Not included in OC folder as I generally skip the boot menu.)`
+- [x] Graphical Boot menu `OpenCanopy (I included it in the EFI but I don't use it as I generally skip the boot menu.)`
-- [x] Thunderbolt 3 - `reported not tested as I have no TB3 devices`
+- [x] Thunderbolt 3 - `reported working not tested as I have no TB3 devices`
 - [x] Sidecar - `reported working, I haven't tested`

 </details>